Reese Tappan: Spokane Zephyr

 After leaving college, Tappan spent two weeks as a trialist with Spokane Zephyr FC before signing a contract with the club on February 22, 2025.
 She made her professional debut on March 15, coming on as a second-half substitute in a 3–2 win over DC Power FC.
 On April 3, she recorded her first start with Spokane, playing 90 minutes in a victory over Brooklyn FC.
 Tappan made 6 appearances in her rookie season as Spokane finished 5th in the USL Super League standings, one spot shy from the playoffs.

 Tappan kicked off her second professional season on a positive note, receiving recognition on the October 2025 USL Super League Team of the Month after leading the league in passes and having the second-highest number of clearances that month.
+On March 14, 2026, she scored her first professional goal, a header to open the scoring in a 3–0 victory over Brooklyn.
+Tappan ended up playing every minute of Spokane's season, becoming one of the league's five Iron Women for 2025–26, and ranked first in the league in blocks.
+She earned USL Super League All-League Second Team honors for her performances.
+In May 2026, the Zephyr folded after two seasons.

+Carolina Ascent

+In July 2026, Tappan joined fellow USL Super League club Carolina Ascent alongside former Zephyr teammate Hope Hisey.
+She made her club debut on August 15, 2026, contributing to a 1–0 victory over DC Power FC to open the season.
+Two matches later, she scored her first goal for the Ascent, heading in the equalizer against the Tampa Bay Sun.
+Her performances in central defense alongside Jenna Butler earned her a spot on the August league Team of the Month.